-On the other hand if it was lower then it move sideways, it may continue to move it lower.
+If it was lower, then it moves sideways.
+It may continue to move it lower.
 This little action period, think of it this way, this is the initial move, this is the A to B part for those of you who studied the technical analysis course that I have.

-This lunch part is the B to C part, this is the digestion or distribution and this action is the C to D part so that’s our ABCD pattern right there.
+This lunch part is the B to C part, this is the digestion or distribution, and this action is the C to D part.
+That’s our ABCD pattern right there.

-This action that starts to kick in between 2:00 to 3:00 is really where things start to pick up and they can last all the way, actually these two can be together they can last all the way through about 3:30.
+This action that starts to kick in between 2:00 to 3:00 is where things start to pick up, and they can last all the way.
+These two can be together; they can continue through about 3:30.

-Again you might get a final move, you might get a little extra pop right here in this final move between 3:00 and 3:30 or this action combines and work together between 2:00 and 3:30.
+Again you might get a final move.
+You might get a little extra pop right here in this last move between 3:00 and 3:30 or this action combine and work together between 2:00 and 3:30.

-Now towards the end over here what happens is between 3:30 and 4:00, what happens is you get a portfolio check or portfolio calibration, this is one thing you want to pay close attention to and you’re always watching how stocks end.
+Now towards the end over here what happens is between 3:30 and 4:00, is you get a portfolio check or portfolio calibration, this is one thing you want to pay close attention to, and you’re always watching how stocks end.

 So if I’m looking at the stock market and how it ends, even if the day was moving sideways right here, if the market powers higher at the end of the day that to me tells me it’s strong.